Recognising badly tuned ocarinas: how to measure the breath curve

 - C: 20

 You may notice that the changes increase or decrease gradually between sequential notes, which may be done to shape the breath curve.
-A gradual reduction towards higher notes for example creates a more linier breath curve, as the base curve is exponential:
+A gradual reduction towards higher notes, for example, creates a more linear breath curve, as the base curve is exponential:

 - C: 20